Publications

 *Co-mentored Undergraduate Student

 Vallorani, A.+, Brown, K. M.+, Fu, X., Gunther, K. E., MacNeill, L. A., Ermanni, B., Hallquist, M. N., & Pérez-Edgar, K. (2021, April).
 Affect influences subsequent social attention captured via mobile eye-tracking during dyadic play in young children.
-Paper accepted to the biannual meeting of the Society for Research in Child Development, Virtual.
+Paper presented at the biannual meeting of the Society for Research in Child Development, Virtual.
 Chair of symposium Timescales in the Study of Social Relationships: From Getting to Know You to Strengthening Bonds.

 Vallorani, A., Brown, K. M., Fu, X., Gunther, K., MacNeill, L. A., Ermanni, B., Buss, K. A., & Pérez-Edgar, K. (2019, March).
 Processing social and non-social rewards in the peer context: The role of temperament.
 Paper presented at the biannual meeting of the Society for Research in Child Development, Baltimore, MD.